 The database is at the very heart of what the RDI does.
-It is the ‘real life’ information on which the RDI models base their predictions.
+It is the ‘real life’ information from the treatment of hundreds of thousands of patients on which the RDI models base their predictions.
 As such it is the fuel on which the HIV-Treatment Response Prediction System (HIV-TRePS) runs, enabling physicians to select the most effective combination of drugs for each patient.

 It is vital to the continued development and improvement of HIV-TRePS that we continually obtain more data, involving new treatments, from new regions of the world.
 If you have data to contribute please contact us as soon as possible.